Pfulcher26/QM_CSS_Lesson/README.md

 ## Targeting CSS in Style Sheets

-Let's use REPLIT to do a simle exercise demonstrating the types of CSS selectors in action.
+Let's use REPLIT to do a simple exercise demonstrating the types of CSS selectors in action.

 [Try out CSS on Replit here!](https://replit.com/)